 Philadelphia’s first semi-atmospheric auditorium was designed along the lines of a family temple in Kuangtung, China, especially with colors of black, gold and red.
 The decoration gave the impression of being outdoors.
 The walls were Chinese stone with panels in gold leaf depicting oriental flowers.
 Exit doors were replicas of the ancient gateways of Wanheim.
 The piers were surmounted by Chinese lanterns of cut stone set with panels of mica.
 Chinese lanterns at both ends of the auditorium had pierced iron and brass frames.
 Bronze deities lined the walls.
 The ceiling had the appearance of the midnight sky and had depictions of snowflakes, birds and butterflies.
 Painted ceiling beams were also of eastern style.
 Ceiling murals were of fire eating dragons, in gold and silver leaf.

 Curtains on the 48 foot wide stage opened to reveal a proscenium drop painted to represent a wealthy Chinese home with decorated doors opening and closing before the screen.
 Organ chambers resembling Chinese pagoda temples flanked the proscenium and were in bronze-gold colors.
 A United States theatre pipe organ was in the orchestra pit.

-After opening with “The Jazz Singer” the Lindy showed subsequent run movies, with films changing twice weekly.
-The Lindy Theatre closed in 1955 and was converted into a supermarket.
-Today the building is a thrift store.
+After opening with “The Jazz Singer” the Lindy Theatre showed subsequent run movies, with films changing twice weekly.
+It was operated by Warner Bros.
+Circuit Management Corp.
+The Lindy Theatre closed on August 28, 1952 with Anthony Steel in “Ivory Hunter” & Marie Windsor in “Outlaw Women”.